 Write everything down that you pay for monthly/quarterly/bi/yearly.

 Literally budget your cash dollars into envelopes.

-I use software to handle budgeting (YNAB); but I started writing everything down and it works just fine.
+I use, and highly recommend, software to handle budgeting (YNAB); but I started writing everything down and it works just fine.

 Your liquid money(Not emergency, Not Investments); This is the long game.

 Start by trying to save to cover 1 month of bills.

 - Use the numbers from your monthly budget.

 Try to get your savings to at least 6 months of your monthly/quarterly/bi/yearly bills.